 Ever had an amazing candidate in the hiring process just suddenly disappear or “ghost” you?
 They don’t respond to your emails, your calls and your interview requests.
 The term “Ghosting” is the art of disappearing without a word.
 If this is happening to you, sounds like you have a ghosting problem.
 No need to call Ghostbusters, you are in good company- we have all dealt with it.
 In fact, in a recent LinkedIn report, 95% of recruiters say they’ve experienced ghosting and a full 40% of candidates believe it’s reasonable to ghost an employer.
 This is downright frightful!

 No need to be scared, we have a few tricks we are going to teach you.
 Let’s uncover why are you are ghosted by your candidates.
 Ghosting is often the result of closed communication, lack of interest and the fear of confrontation.
+Developing a best-in-class candidate experience can help you solve this like Scooby-do!
 So we will treat you to some of our easy tips.

 Develop a Transparent Hiring Strategy